Songs from Canal Days

 Some

-concerts and/or given workshops include: Algonquin Mill Craft Festival, Beaver
+and/or given workshops include: Algonquin Mill Craft Festival, Beaver Creek

-Creek State Park, Buckeye Dulcimer Festival, Canfield Fair, Central Ohio
+State Park, Buckeye Dulcimer Festival, Canfield Fair, Central Ohio Dulcimer

-Dulcimer Festival, Central Ohio Folk Festival, Chestnut Ridge Dulcimer
+Festival, Central Ohio Folk Festival, Chestnut Ridge Dulcimer Festival, Cleveland

-Festival, Cleveland Metroparks Art in the Park at
+Metroparks Art in the Park at Chagrin Reservation,

-Chagrin Reservation, Columbiana County Fair, Columbiana County Historical
+Columbiana County Fair, Columbiana County Historical Society, Defeated Creek

 Festival, Emerald City Folk Festival, First Night Salem, Fort New Salem